bikeshaving/crank/website/documents/guides/07-lifecycles.md

 }
 ```

 Unfortunately, this approach will not work for code in `for...of` loops.
 In a `for...of` loop, the behavior of `yield` works such that the component will suspend at the `yield` for each render, and this behavior holds for both sync and async generator components.
-This is necessary for sync generator components, because there is nowhere else to suspend, and is mimicked in async generator components, to make refactoring between sync and async generator components easier.
+This behavior is necessary for sync generator components, because there is nowhere else to suspend, and is mimicked in async generator components, to make refactoring between sync and async generator components easier.

 ```jsx
 // The following behavior happens in both sync and async generator components